canha42/pinterest-pin-it/readme.txt

 * Bug: Text shadow in plugin settings page removed
 * Feature: Plugin translation-ready
 * Feature: Exclude certain classes from showing the button (such as "wp-smiley")
+* Feature: Only show button on images with "pinthis" class

 = 1.0 =
 * Released 2012-8-07